wengandrew/battery-report/README.md

 pip install -r requirements.txt
 ```

 3. Run `src/scraper.py`.
-This will scrape the
-web for H1-B data and export it into a file called
-`data/data_h1binfo_export.csv`.

 ```
 python src/scraper.py
 ```
+This will scrape the web for H1-B data and export it into a file called
+`data/data_h1binfo_export.csv`.

 4. Run `src/labeling.py`.

+```
+python src/labeling.py
+```

 This will return another file called
 `data/data_processed.csv` which contains a cleaned up version of the data
 including inflation-adjusted salaries and job category labels.

-```
-python src/labeling.py
-```

 ## To visualize the results...

-Then visualize the data using `tableau/jobs.twb`.
-Tableau is required to view
+We have been using Tableau to view the data.

-the data.
+For example, see `output/battery-report-2024/jobs.twb.'